DrSnuggly/kotor-ii-switch-modding/README.md

 ## Usage in other mods

-Feel free to reference this mod in any other projects.
+Feel free to reference or link this mod to any other projects.
 However, please note that this project uses the GNU GPL v3 license.
 You can view a [layman's terms breakdown](https://www.gnu.org/licenses/quick-guide-gplv3.en.html) of the license, but the most important thing to note is that **any** projects or distributions that modify or include code from this project must **also**